Great open source stuff for web developers and web developer wannabes.

 SpamAssassin If you host your site on a Linux-based hosting account, you may also get spamassassin included with your email accounts.
-Though there are other very good ant-spam software product available today, I have to believe that SpamAssassin has probably had the most significant impact on keeping spam out of our inboxes.
+Though there are other very good ant-spam software product available today, I believe that SpamAssassin has probably had the most significant impact on keeping spam out of our inboxes.
 For those that may be too young to remember, email spam used to be ridiculous.
 And thanks to SpamAssassin and similar products, it just a minor annoyance these days.

 Filezilla This is a very good open source FTP client for Windows, Linux, or Mac.
 It's fast and has a very intuitive user interface (especially if you are a windows user).
 I used to use Filezilla quite a bit, but I no longer use it or recomment using it.
 See my article FTP Basics for some basic instructions on using Filezilla.

 Notepad++ This is an open source notepad replacement for windows.
 To call it a notepad replacement is actually not a valid description since it is so far superior to notepad for viewing and modifying code (HTML, PHP, CSS, etc).